mg-open-apprentice/traveller-character-generator-1981/DESIGN_DOCUMENT.md

 - **Skill Table Buttons:** The number and type of skill buttons depend on the character’s eligibility (e.g., education, service, term events).
 Each button triggers a roll for a specific skill table and disappears once resolved.
 - **Button Visibility:** Only show buttons relevant to the current step in the term workflow.
 Disable or hide buttons that are not currently actionable.

+## Known Issues with Button Workflow

+Through previous development and testing, the following issues have been identified regarding the appearance and disappearance of buttons in the character generation workflow:

+1. **Uncertainty and Fear of Data Loss**
+   - There is hesitation to use the "Start new character" button due to uncertainty about its effects, likely because it may unexpectedly purge or overwrite data.
+This disrupts workflow and testing.
+2. **Post-Enlistment Button Disappearance**
+   - After enlisting in a service (e.g., Army), the UI sometimes fails to present the next actionable buttons (e.g., Survival, Commission, Promotion, Skills, etc.), causing the workflow to stall.
+3. **Button Visibility Logic Fragility**
+   - Button visibility relies on backend state.
+If the backend state is not updated correctly, or if the frontend does not re-fetch or re-render after state changes, the UI may hide buttons prematurely or fail to show them when needed.
+4. **Dynamic Skill Button Handling**
+   - Skill buttons are generated dynamically based on eligibility and disappear once resolved.
+If eligibility logic or state tracking is buggy, skill buttons may not appear/disappear as intended.
+5. **State Model Complexity**
+   - The state model is intricate, with many possible states (enlistment, survival, promotion, etc.).
+If state transitions are not handled robustly, the UI may present the wrong set of buttons or none at all.

+---

+## Lessons Learned: UI Robustness and Error Prevention

+- **Synchronize HTML and JavaScript:** Any change to the HTML structure or element IDs must be reflected in the JavaScript.
+Mismatches can cause runtime errors and broken UI updates.
+- **Null Checks Before DOM Manipulation:** Always check that a DOM element exists before attempting to set its properties.
+Use utility functions to safely update the UI.
+- **Modular UI Update Functions:** Centralize UI updates in dedicated functions (e.g., `updatePermanentRecord`, `updateTermInfo`) to ensure consistency and reduce code duplication.
+- **Automated and Manual Testing:** After any UI or state model change, perform both automated and manual tests to ensure all UI elements update as expected and no errors are thrown.
+- **Error Handling:** All asynchronous operations (e.g., fetch requests) should have robust error handling to provide user feedback and prevent silent failures.

+---

+## Progressive Characteristic Reveal and UPP Display

+- The application is designed to emulate the classic Traveller experience, where the player reveals each characteristic (Strength, Dexterity, Endurance, Intelligence, Education, Social) one at a time by clicking the corresponding button.
+- The backend generates all characteristics at once, but the player only sees each value as they reveal it.
+- **Each characteristic button disappears after it is clicked and that characteristic is revealed.** The UI ensures that already-revealed characteristics have their buttons hidden, both immediately after clicking and on any UI refresh.
+- The Universal Personality Profile (UPP) is only displayed once all six characteristics have been revealed.
+Until then, the UPP field is shown as '------'.
+- This approach preserves the suspense and engagement of rolling up a character, even though the backend logic is deterministic.
+- The frontend enforces this by checking the 'revealed' array from the backend and only displaying the UPP when its length is 6.
+- **The bottom half of the UI (term info area) now displays a log of the most recent survival, commission, and promotion rolls/results.** This log includes the roll, modifiers, totals, required values, and outcome for each step, and updates as the workflow progresses.
+The log is basic and does not include emojis, and is visible in the term info area.

 ## 1. Project Overview

 The Traveller Character Generator is a web-based application designed to guide users through the process of creating a character for the 1981 'Classic Traveller' science fiction role-playing game.
 The generator supports users through the initial character creation, career progression, and mustering out, culminating in a downloadable character sheet.